 The goal of treatment is to reduce the amount of calcium in your diet.
-Complications, such as kidney stones and kidney damage, will also have to be treated.
-If you are currently taking calcium supplements or antacids for a specific medical condition, ask your doctor if there is an alternative treatment.
+Complications, such as kidney stones and kidney damage, also have to be treated.
+If you’re currently taking calcium supplements or antacids for a specific medical condition, tell your doctor.
+Ask them if there’s an alternative treatment you can try.

-- limiting or eliminating your use of antacids that contain calcium
+- limit or eliminate your use of antacids that contain calcium

 Recommended Dietary Allowances of Calcium

 The NIHODS provides the following recommendations for daily calcium intake:

 - 0 to 6 months of age: 200 mg

 - 7 to 12 months: 260 mg